K-12 education, Positive Youth Development, College Access & Success, Youth Workforce Development and Community Leadership

 I was a summer intern on Capitol Hill for the then-governor of Delaware, Tom Carper, who was also serving as chairman of the National Governor’s Association.
 In addition to lunch runs, filing and answering constituent calls and letters, I had the opportunity to write research reports on key policy issues and sit in on congressional hearings.
 It was a great opportunity to see democracy in action, and the experience helped cultivate my love for public policy and civic engagement.

-Tammie Jones is Vice President of Education and Economic Prosperity at United Way for Southeastern Michigan.
+Tammie Jones is Vice President of Education at United Way for Southeastern Michigan.
 She joined the organization in August 2016.

 Prior to joining United Way, Tammie served as program officer for the Skillman Foundation, where she was responsible for advancing strategies toward a citywide on-time graduation rate of 90 percent.
 At Skillman, she also leveraged and attracted new resources across investments in education, safety, youth development, community leadership and social innovation